mcp-getgather/mcp-openweathermap/README.md

 Alternatively, you can build the Docker image locally and add the running endpoint to your client config.
 The following command pulls and runs the latest public image for the weather MCP.

-`$ docker run -p 8000:8000 ghcr.io/mcp-getgather/containerized-weather-mcp`
+`$ docker run -p 8000:8000 -e OPEN_WEATHER_API_KEY={api_key} ghcr.io/mcp-getgather/api-weather-mcp`

+When running the docker command locally be sure to include an `OPEN_WEATHER_API_KEY` as an environment variable argument, otherwise the service will fail.
+You can get a free API key [here](https://openweathermap.org/api).
+The deployed instance on Fly already has an API key, which is why it works out of the box.

 Then add http://localhost:8000/mcp as a model endpoint in your MCP client.
 If using Claude Desktop, you can add the following to your `claude_desktop_config.json` (which is found from `Claude` -> `Settings` -> `Developer` -> `Edit Config`):